-My current monetary stats are that I've borrowed 200 euros to get the rent paid in April, and I'll need to do the same in May, too.
-Some small donations would really help to support the nocash projects.
+My current monetary stats are that I've borrowed money to get the rent paid in April/May/October 2013, and I've reached the point where I am hesitating to buy items like coffee and toilet paper.
+Some small (or slightly bigger) donations would really help to support the nocash projects.
 Big thanks to everybody who has already donated something.
-And very big thanks to people who donated even more than ten dollars!
+And very big thanks to people who donated ten dollars or more!

 no$psx v1.5 Windows 32bit version (ca. 483 Kbytes, 25 Apr 2013)

 no$psx v1.4 Windows 32bit version (ca. 521 Kbytes, 19 Mar 2013)